 How to Deal with Difficult People at the Workplace

-Oh yeah, we've heard this a million times - 'Be patient with the difficult ones', but it's not a practical solution.
-Even the most patient people sometimes want to pull out their guns and shoot the one making their life difficult.
+We've heard 'Be patient with the difficult ones', a lot, but sometimes even the most patient people want to pull out their guns and shoot the one making their life difficult.
 However, this attribute is crucial.
 You need to respond to the situation rather than react to them.
 Do not lose your cool even if the opposing party is flaring with rage.

 Don't Say Anything Negative